CompositionalIT/SAFE-Dojo/Instructions.md

 This method of rapid, iterative development is a powerful tool for SAFE apps.

 ## 1. Add a new endpoint
 In this task, you'll add a new endpoint to the backend application which provides crime statistics.
-By the end of this task you will have an understanding of how routes are defined in the Saturn web framework.
+By the end of this task you will have an understanding of how routes are defined in SAFE using Fable Remoting.

-1.1 Navigate to `src/Server/Api.fs` and find where the routes are defined in the `apiRouter` value.
+1.1 Navigate to `src/Server/Api.fs` and find the `apiRouter` value, which is the implementation of the contract between client and server.

 1.2 Observe how we define a route for the distance endpoint.
 Also, note the function name and the signature of the `getDistanceFromLondon` function.